Sekunde/Pri3D/README.md

 ```

 #### Model Zoo
+If not specifically mentioned, models are pre-trained on ScanNet by default.

 | Training Data  | mIoU (val) | Backbone   |Pre-trained Model (for Initialization)               | Curves                |  Logs                 |
 |----------------|------------|------------|------------------------------------------------------|-----------------------|-----------------------|